thomaskeggin/gen3sis_sandbox/readme.md

   the landscape object

-- **end_of_timestep_observer: a flexible function that allows you to save values in the simulation environment at the end of each time step.
+- **end_of_timestep_observer: a flexible function that allows you to save objects from the simulation environment at the end of each time step.
 Very useful!**

   - In this instance we will save species richness per cell, the species